 - 9.3.
-Based on this research, the Neighbourhood Plan should make provision for between 18 to 25 new dwellings (in addition to the 21 dwellings already consented by March 2018).
+Based on this research, the Neighbourhood Plan should make provision for about 14 new dwellings (in addition to the 30 dwellings already consented by end of May 2018).
 This amount of housing is an appropriate level of development for the parish, in line with the Local Plan strategy.
-Following a call for sites, site assessment (including the strategic environment assessment of reasonable alternatives) and much public consultation, four housing sites, an employment site with site manager's accommodation, plus one reserve site have been identified for inclusion in this plan. - 9.4.
+Following a call for sites, site assessment (including the strategic environment assessment of reasonable alternatives) and much public consultation, three housing sites and an employment site with duty manager's accommodation have been identified for inclusion in this plan. - 9.4.
 The types of housing required are predominantly lower cost / smaller (2 3 bedroom) houses, ideally located close to the main facilities.
 The provision of starter homes specifically aimed at first time buyers will help younger families settle in the parish, and self-build plots can also provide more affordable route to home ownership, catering for specific needs and individual tastes, and reflecting the more sporadic and locally-driven nature of development that has happened historically.
 Live-work units are also appropriate to rural living patterns, and provide benefits of both local work and services.
 Finally, with the ageing population, there will be increasing calls for housing designed for residents who want to remain in the community but whose limited mobility makes their current home unsuitable. - 9.5.
 The 2016 North Dorset Local Plan requires affordable housing to be provided at 40% of the total number of dwellings on development sites of 11 or more dwellings.
-On schemes of six to ten dwellings, developers should still contribute to affordable housing, but this may be in the form of funding that will enable affordable housing to be built elsewhere in the parish. - 9.6.
+Affordable housing may also be provided on Rural Exception Sites, typically on smaller sites of up to 9 dwellings.
+The adopted Local Plan does allow open market housing on these sites where an open book approach has demonstrated that this is necessary (and the minimum) required to fund the affordable housing provision, with further restrictions in terms of numbers and dwelling size, type and mix. - 9.6.
 The allocation of affordable homes should prioritise eligible people in need of such housing that have a local connection (either due to having lived or who are working in the parish, or with close family living here), followed by those with a connection to adjoining parishes, before cascading to people with no connection to the area.